aakrosh/ped_exome_variant/README.md

-This workflow takes as input CRAM files from related individuals that includes at least one proband, and then performs the following tasks:
+This Nextflow workflow takes as input CRAM files from related individuals that includes at least one proband, and then performs the following tasks:
 1. Realigns the reads to a new reference using bwa mem.
 2. Marks duplicates using SAMblaster.
 3. Calls SNV and indels using FreeBayes.